sudorandom/kmcd.dev/content/posts/2025/grpc-webtransport/index.md

 On top of this, full browser support is still pending.
 While Chrome, Edge, and Firefox are onboard, Safari remains stubbornly behind.
 Until Apple joins the table, WebTransport won’t be ready for wide adoption.
 You can always check the latest browser support on [caniuse.com/webtransport](https://caniuse.com/webtransport).

+As I said before, WebTransport is still in the draft specification phase.
+There are only drafts of the spec, so the recommended implementation may change significantly before it's adopted.
+Understandably, this likely makes many developers less likely to invest time into it and it makes even less sense to bet a business on this technology at this stage.

-But that shouldn't stop the community from experimenting.
+Despite these setbacks, this shouldn't stop the community from experimenting.
 For internal tools, native applications, or contexts where you control the client environment, WebTransport is a viable and exciting option today.

 ## WebTransport in Go

 The most reliable and supported implementation of WebTransport in Go, [`quic-go/webtransport-go`](https://github.com/quic-go/webtransport-go), is currently maintained as an unfunded hobby project by Marten Seemann.
 This isn't the first time I've relied on his excellent work; my own experience with the underlying `quic-go` library highlights its importance to the ecosystem.
-I previously contributed trailer support to it, which was a critical step in enabling [gRPC Over HTTP/3](/posts/grpc-over-http3/), a journey I detailed in a previous series.
-However, the unfunded nature of the WebTransport library presents a significant risk, as Marten explained:
+I previously contributed trailer support to `quic-go`, which was a critical step in enabling [gRPC Over HTTP/3](/posts/grpc-over-http3/), a journey I detailed in a previous series.
+I hope that at the end of this investigation I will end up helping this effort in some small way.
+The unfunded nature of the WebTransport library might be an issue, as Marten explained:

 > webtransport-go has been unfunded since the beginning of 2024... as of June 2024, I will be ceasing maintenance work on the project.